 At the higher end of the 200-hr pricing scale, you're looking at an upwards of $3,000.
 And there is literally every price point in-between.

-Advanced trainings like 300-hr will cost significantly more, as will 500-hr.
+Advanced training like 300-hr will cost significantly more, as does 500-hr.

 Takeaway on can I teach yoga without certification

-So to get back to the real question of ‘can I teach yoga without certification', essentially, you do need to be certified to teach yoga.
+So to get back to the real question of do you need to be certified to teach yoga, essentially, you do need to be certified to teach yoga.
 Yoga teachers must have a certification to actually get a job teaching yoga.
 But by law, you do not need a teaching certification.

 If understanding the different types of yoga certifications has been a cause of confusion for you, you’re not alone!
 I hope that this article helped to clear up any confusion that you may have about the different types of certifications and different levels of certification.